-Each of these permits addresses a different NAAQS area status (attainment/maintenance/non-attainment) and applies to new major and minor sources as well as modification of an existing major source.
+Each of these permits addresses a different NAAQS attainment or nonattainment status and applies to new major and minor sources as well as modification of an existing major source.
 A thorough understanding of NAAQS area definitions, NSR terminology, and major and minor sources under NSR will help ensure proper new source permitting across all applicable Air Force installations.

 As discussed previously, the CAA established a series of NAAQS which limit the maximum permissible ambient air concentrations for the six CPs.
-The CAA requires the EPA to evaluate areas (state, county, metropolitan statistical area, etc.) against the primary and secondary NAAQS and subsequently classify each of them with one of four designations based on whether that area meets or does not meet any or all of the individual NAAQS.
-The four classifications/designations are:
+The CAA requires the EPA to evaluate every area (state, county, metropolitan statistical area, etc.) against the primary and secondary NAAQS and designate each of them as:

-- Attainment: area meets the applicable standard - Nonattainment: area does not meet the applicable standard - Maintenance: area previously did not meet the appliable standard (nonattainment), however does now meet the applicable standard, or - Unclassifiable: indicates insufficient monitoring data for area designation, presumed to be in attainment
+- Attainment: area meets the applicable standard. - Nonattainment: area does not meet the applicable standard.
+Former nonattainment areas that have an EPA approved plan to prevent "backsliding" into nonattainment are referred to as "maintenance." - Unclassifiable: indicates insufficient monitoring data for area designation, presumed to be in attainment.